soundwanders/timbuktu/README.md

   - The library is a table that displays an array of objects; the books are constructed and pushed to the array.
     - Delete books from the library by clicking the red 'X' button located next to each entry.
     - Books are created as objects using a constructor and then pushed to the array.
-    - Podcasts are created with the same object constructor as Books.
-    - The material's format property is assigned through a Select field with two options -> Book, Podcast
+    - The book object's 'format' property is assigned through a Select field with two options -> Book, Podcast
   - I used Skeleton CSS to achieve a clean, responsive design that would work on both mobile and pc.
     - I enjoyed having the challenge of exploring an unfamiliar framework and implementing a boilerplate framework.
   - The first version of the project that implemented a default data set saved and loaded through use of localStorage and JSON.